gregorriegler/mob-programming-rpg/docs/backlog.md

 # DONE (most recently finished first)

+## 2023-03-30
+- Set TypeScript compiler option to disallow implicit any

+## Older
 - Rename Game.players to Game.mob
 - Replace all `getByRole("button",...)` with `getButton(...)` because for us Role has a different meaning than the Testlibrary
 - Create GitPod yaml file (for when new workspace is created)